Annual Child Advocate Awards

 These awards are:

 Bishop Jesse R. DeWitt (1980-1988) led by example as he participated, represented, and spoke out for children, youth, and families who did not have a voice.
-One of his greatest passions was speaking out to educate and inform local churches about legislation and issues impacting the lives of children.
+One of his greatest passions was speaking out to educate and inform local churches about legislation and issues impacting the lives of children. - Katherine B. Greene Child Worker Award

 Katherine B. Greene was a past president and founding representative of United Voices for Children who put forth tremendous efforts in promoting child advocacy, working faithfully against child abuse advancing and supporting children with unmet needs across the Northern Illinois Conference.
-She reminded and challenged us to step up, step forth and speak out for children.
+She reminded and challenged us to step up, step forth and speak out for children. - Rev. Margaret Ann Williams Service Award

 Rev. Margaret Ann Williams, former Associate Executive of Church Relations at Marcy Newberry, served on the United Voices for Children Board of Directors for 33 years, including a term as president.
 Rev. Williams’ dedicated service has influenced the lives of children, the church, and the community for nearly 50 years.
 Award recipients model her “Joy of Serving” within the Northern Illinois Conference Community.

 Any United Methodist member, congregation, or friend of UVC in Northern Illinois and the Chicagoland area can submit a nomination to receive one of these awards.
+Please reach out to Nik at nik@unitedvoicesforchildren.org for questions.
+Be sure to complete the form below.
+Nominations are accepted from June to August.

-2023 Child Advocacy Awards
+2025 Child Advocate Awards

-2023 Advocacy Award Winners
+2025 Advocate Award Winners

-Bishop Jesse R. DeWitt Child Advocacy Award
+Bishop Jesse R. DeWitt Child Advocate Award

 Katherine B. Greene Child Worker Award